SoneyBun/SunCalcHealth/README.md

   - **Overweight**: 25 ≤ BMI < 30
   - **Obese**: BMI ≥ 30
 - Opens a browser link to a unit conversion tool for additional assistance.

+- --
+- Estimates your height
+ - (Mothers Height + Fathers Height ± (5 or 13 depending on measurement system))/2

 ## How to Use
 1. **Run the program**: Use your favorite Java IDE or the command line to execute the `Main` class.